Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Granular permissions: Use /permissions and settings.json files to control exactly what Claude can do.

-• GitHub CLI = superpower: With gh installed, Claude automatically handles PRs, issues, and reviews.
+• GitHub CLI = superpower: With gh installed, Claude manages PRs, issues, and reviews automatically.

 • Methodical workflow: Explore → Plan → Execute → Preserve.
 Never jump straight to code.